+From the inside of of the housing, insert the tri mmed tub e into the

+bulkhead.

+From the outside • .
+U

-- From the inside of the housing, insert the trimmed tube into the bulkhead. - From the outside of the housing, assemble the small O-ring over the top of the short length of seal housing tube protruding through the bulkhead fitting. - While holding the seal housing tube into the bulkhead fitting, insert the small drilled end of the center compression nut over the extended tube as shown in the assembly diagram (Fig.14.), and screw it into the bulkhead body, and lightly tighten.
+From the outside of the housing, assemble the small O-ring over the top of the short length of seal housing tube protruding through the bulkhead fitting.

+While holding the seal housing tube into the bulkhead fitting, insert the small drilled end of the center compression nut over the extended tube as shown in the assembly diagram (Fig.11.), and screw it into the bulkhead body, and lightly tighten.